gwu-libraries/sfm-ui/_posts/2017-05-18-twitter-policy-change.md

 permalink: /posts/2017-05-18-twitter-policy-change
 title: "Implications of changes in Twitter’s Developer Policy"
 author: justin_littman
-excerpt: "On June 18, Twitter made changes to its Developer Policy that has significant impacts for researchers and archivists.
+excerpt: "On May 18, Twitter made changes to its Developer Policy that has significant impacts for researchers and archivists.
 The goal of this blog post is to describe the change and its implications."
 ---

 Because of the prominent role that Twitter plays in the social, political, and cultural discourse of contemporary society, activity on Twitter has increasingly become the subject of research across a wide array of disciplines and the focus of collecting by archival organizations concerned with preserving the historical record.
-On June 17 Twitter announced a changed in their [Developer Policy](https://dev.twitter.com/overview/terms/agreement-and-policy) to go in effect the next day that significantly impacts both of those activities.
+On May 17 Twitter announced a changed in their [Developer Policy](https://dev.twitter.com/overview/terms/agreement-and-policy) to go in effect the next day that significantly impacts both of those activities.
 The goal of this blog post is to describe the change and its implications.

 For both research and archival purposes, the primary mechanism for collecting Twitter data are [Twitter’s APIs]( https://dev.twitter.com/overview/api).
 Twitter’s APIs support the efficient collection of large numbers of tweets in a format that is amenable to computational analysis and archiving.
 Collecting Twitter data is governed by the technical affordances of the API and the Developer Policy.